 Time to Celebrate.
 Let's Make It Special!

 Birthdays, graduations, weddings, Thanksgiving, Christmas, Easter...
 Celebrations are important in the life of a family.
-They commemorate achievement, honor sacred institutions, provide a wonderful opportunity for remembrance of God's goodness, for honoring and encouraging our loved ones.
+They commemorate achievement, honor sacred institutions, provide a wonderful opportunity for remembrance of God's goodness, an opportunity for honoring and encouraging our loved ones.

 Dr. Leila Denmark, history's longest practicing physician, encouraged family celebrations, but she didn't think they needed to be expensive, exhausting or lavish.
 Again, she emphasized simplicity.